Annual Contract Value: What is ACV in Sales?

 Let's look at what the ACV is, how you can calculate it, and the bigger picture ACV plays in understanding your overall sales performance.

 Typically, ACV is used by SaaS businesses with a subscription-based model.
 Most of these businesses bill their customers per year or for periods longer than a year.
-You can still calculate ACV if you bill customers on a monthly, quarterly, or semi-annual basis.
+You can still calculate ACV if you bill customers monthly, quarterly, or semi-annually.

 I've already hinted at it, but ACV is crucial in making sense of your other Saas metrics.
 In addition to this, ACV helps: